St John's, Castlerigg and Wythburn

 The parish covers an area on either side of the A591 road from Dunmail Raise in the south to the outskirts of Keswick in the north, and extends to include the valley of St John's in the Vale in the north east.
 The neighbouring parishes, listed anti-clockwise, are Lakes in Westmorland and Furness district to the south; Patterdale, Matterdale and Threlkeld also in Westmorland and Furness to the east, the border following the mountain ridge and crossing the summit of Helvellyn; Underskiddaw and Keswick to the north; and Borrowdale to the west.

-There are 23 grade II listed buildings or structures in the parish including Wythburn Church and St John's Church, St John's in the Vale, and 10 scheduled monuments including Castlerigg stone circle.
+There are 23 Grade II listed buildings or structures in the parish including Wythburn Church and St John's Church, St John's in the Vale, and 10 scheduled monuments including Castlerigg stone circle.

 The village of Wythburn was drowned in the construction of Thirlmere reservoir, completed in 1894, although its church survives.

-The parish has also been known as Castlerigg St John's and Wythburn, and with various variations of the presence or absence of comma, full stop after "St", and apostrophe.
+The parish has also been known as Castlerigg St John's and Wythburn, and with various variations in the presence or absence of comma, full stop after "St", and apostrophe.